Tirzepatide vs semaglutide, head-to-head data ends the debate.

 The Bottom Line: Tirzepatide vs Semaglutide

-If your primary goal is weight loss, tirzepatide is the better choice based on the strongest direct evidence we have (SURMOUNT-5, NEJM 2025).
-If you have established cardiovascular disease and want the most evidence-backed cardiovascular protection, semaglutide remains the better choice based on the SELECT trial.
-For most users without strong CV indications, tirzepatide is the modern default, and the price difference between the two has narrowed enough that cost is rarely the deciding factor.
+If your primary goal is weight loss, tirzepatide is the better choice, and it is not a close call.
+One randomized head-to-head (SURMOUNT-5) and two independent real-world datasets all put it ahead, with side-effect profiles that land in the same range.
+If you have established cardiovascular disease and want the most evidence-backed heart protection, semaglutide keeps the edge on the strength of the SELECT trial.
+For most people without a strong cardiovascular reason, tirzepatide is the modern default, and the price gap has narrowed enough that cost rarely decides it.
+If you are still mapping the whole field, our peptides for weight loss guide ranks every current option.

 References